 People are more willing to see this than a realistic drama.
 However, the “what if” negative scenarios are turning into reality very quickly.
-The creators the started to include scenarios that give a reflection of our reality even though the story most of the times is set in the future.
+The creators started to include scenarios that give a reflection of our reality even though the story most of the time is set in the future.
 This provides an opportunity to discuss the theme and what can be done to improve the situation.

 Grown-Up Sci-Fi is becoming more and more popular worldwide.
 There are many stories being told and many stories waiting to be told.
 So let’s continue our exploration right away.

 Los Cronocrímenes (2007)

 Los Cronocrímenes (Timecrimes) is a Spanish science fiction thriller film that tells the story of Hector, played by Karra Elejalde, a middle-aged man who becomes part of a time loop, in which periods of time are repeated and re-experienced, by unknowingly hiding in an experimental time travel device build by a scientist.
 Hector is confronted with several versions of himself.
 When he ignores the scientist’s warning to let the events happen as they should without intervention, he is confronted with deadly scenarios.
 As a result, he must stop his other selves at all costs.